ansible-collections/netapp.ontap/README.md

   - na_ontap_lun - new suboption `exclude_aggregates` for SAN application.
   - na_ontap_volume - new suboption `exclude_aggregates` for NAS application.

+### Bug Fixes
+  - na_ontap_igroups - nested igroups are not supported on ONTAP 9.9.0 but are on 9.9.1.

 ## 21.6.1

 ### Bug Fixes